 Ok there’s a bit of setup involved.
 But I promise it’s not that much.
-When you flip that switch, you’ll get a settings pane, asking you for an API key and an Integration ID.
+When you flip that switch, you will get a settings pane, asking you for an API key and an Integration ID.

-Next, you’ll need to log in to the app to create these.
+Next, you will need to log in to the app to create these.

 Create an API Key for Segment